 Just as with the cake version, red velvet cupcakes have a subtle chocolate flavor, slight buttery undertones, and a very faint acidic tang that lingers.
 The cupcakes have a plush texture, but the crumb itself isn’t significantly different from many other cupcakes you might have tried.

 Store these cupcakes in an airtight container.
 They’ll keep at room temperature for up to two days, or in the refrigerator for up to a week (keep in mind the refrigerator has a tendency to dry out cupcakes!).
-You can also freeze for several months.
+You can also freeze your cupcakes for several months.

 Enjoy!